VissaMoutafis/Snake-Game-in-Cpp/README.md

 ### TODO:

+- [x] Increase speed of the snake when it devours a snack.
 - [ ] Add a scoreboard.
 - [ ] Fix the window-resize factor, since it gets all messy when you minimize/maximize the terminal window.